x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/create-user-mailboxes.md

 # Create user mailboxes in Exchange Online

 You have to use the Microsoft 365 admin center or Exchange Online PowerShell to create an Exchange Online user mailbox.
-You can't create new user mailboxes using the Exchange admin center (EAC).
-However, after Exchange Online mailboxes are created, you can manage them using the EAC.
+You can't create new user mailboxes using the new Exchange admin center ().
+However, after Exchange Online mailboxes are created, you can manage them using the new EAC.
+For more information on adding users in Microsoft 365 admin center, see [Add users and assign licenses](https://docs.microsoft.com/microsoft-365/admin/add-users/add-users).

 > [!NOTE]
 > After you create a new mailbox using Exchange Online PowerShell, you have to assign it an Exchange Online license or it will be disabled when the 30-day grace period ends.